elecfreaks/learn-en/pico-ed-kit/pico-ed-starter-kit/case04-photocell.md

 import time
 ```

-2. Set the pin to which the photocell is connected and read the analog voltage as a reference for brightness
+2.Set the pin to which the photocell is connected and read the analog voltage as a reference for brightness
 ```python
 light = analogio.AnalogIn(board.P0_A0)
 light_value = light.value
 ```

-3. Determine whether the analog voltage value of the real-time photocell is less than the reference value, and display "Bright" or "Dark" according to the judgment result.
+3.Determine whether the analog voltage value of the real-time photocell is less than the reference value, and display "Bright" or "Dark" according to the judgment result.
 ```python
 while True:
     light_new = light.value